nshafer/ecto_backup/README.md

 end
 ```

+### (Optional) Release Scripts

-**Optional:** Create release shell scripts to run the backup and restore tasks in your release
+Create release shell scripts to run the backup and restore tasks in your release
 environment.
 See [EctoBackup.Release](https://hexdocs.pm/ecto_backup/EctoBackup.Release.html) for
 more information.